confluentinc/cp-docker-images/docs/development.rst

 The ``launch`` script runs the actual process.
 The script should ensure that :

 -  The process is run with process id 1.
 Your script should use ``exec`` so the program takes over the shell process rather than running as a child process.
-This is so that your program will receive signals like SIGTERM directly rather than it's parent shell process receiving them.
+This is so that your program will receive signals like SIGTERM directly rather than its parent shell process receiving them.
 -  Log to stdout

 Development Guidelines